handist/collections/README.md

 The former are bound to the `test` phase of the standard lifecycle of Maven.
 You can run them without any prerequisite using the `mvn test` command.
 They will also be run when generating the Java ARchive with `mvn package`.

-The former are bound to the `verify` phase. **HOWEVER**, only the `mpijava` or `nativempj` profiles that rely on the mpiJava or MPJ-Express library can run these tests at the moment.
+The former are bound to the `verify` phase. **HOWEVER**, only the `mpijava` or `mpjnative` profiles that rely on the mpiJava or MPJ-Express library can run these tests.
 Attempting to run these tests in the default profile will result in failure.
-You need to specify the `mpijava` (or mpjnative) profile as such: `mvn verify -Pmpijava`.
+You need to specify the `mpijava` (or `mpjnative`) profile as such: `mvn verify -Pmpijava`.

+**Configuration for `mpijava` profile**

-As a requirement to running the tests with mpiJAva, you will need to specify the location of the Shared Object libraries (`libmpijava.so` and potentially `libsavesignals.so`) generated during the compilation of the mpiJava library on your particular system.
+To running all the tests with the mpiJava library, you will need to specify the location of the Shared Object libraries (`libmpijava.so` and potentially `libsavesignals.so`) generated during the compilation of the mpiJava library on your particular system.
 This is done by setting the environment variable `MPIJAVA_LIB` to wherever these files are located on your system.
 For instance:

 ```
 user@computer:~/mpiJava/lib$ ls -l